IMDT, the art of medicine

 Tech.
 Sgt.
-Kimberly Weaver, 606th Air Control Squadron noncommissioned officer in charge of medical readiness, measures an Airman’s blood pressure at Aviano Air Base, Italy, May 10, 2021.
-One of the U.S. Air Force’s missions is to provide Airmen and their families with the best health care possible.
+Kimberly Weaver, 606th Air Control Squadron noncommissioned officer in charge of medical readiness, checks for a vein before inserting a needle at Aviano Air Base, Italy, May 4, 2021.
+Independent Duty Medical Technicians are the only enlisted health care provider who can give care in the absence of a licensed, privileged or credentialed health care provider.
 (U.S. Air Force photo by Senior Airman Ericka A. Woolever)

 |Date Taken: